Supreme Court Considers Religious Schools Case

 "The only reason" the Montana Supreme Court invalidated the tax program "was because it included religious schools," maintains Erica Smith, a senior attorney at the Institute for Justice, which for decades has been fighting to get rid of state constitutional provisions like the one in Montana.

-She argues that the federal constitution's guarantee of equal protection of the law mandates that the tax-credit program be revived and applied equally to all private schools, religious and non-religious alike.
-"Once you have these programs," Smith says, "you have to treat families going to religious schools equal to families going to non-religious schools."
+She argues that the federal Constitution's guarantee of equal protection of the law mandates that the tax credit program be revived and applied equally to all private schools, religious and nonreligious alike.
+"Once you have these programs," Smith says, "you have to treat families going to religious schools equal to families going to nonreligious schools."

 The state of Montana, however, disagrees.
 It defends the state constitutional provision barring direct or indirect state aid, like tax credits, for religious education.

-At the heart of the case are what opponents of these "no-aid" provisions call "baby Blaine Amendments," named after James G. Blaine, who introduced a similar amendment to the federal constitution in Congress in 1875.
-While the original Blaine amendment failed to pass, variations of it were adopted in most states.
+At the heart of the case are what opponents of these "no-aid" provisions call "baby Blaine Amendments," named after James G. Blaine, who introduced a similar amendment to the federal Constitution in Congress in 1875.
+While the original Blaine Amendment failed to pass, variations of it were adopted in most states.
 Many scholars today view the adoption of these amendments, mostly in the late 1800s, as a bigoted reaction to the mass immigration of Catholics into the U.S.

 Lawyers for Espinoza argue that the Montana amendment, which was originally adopted in the late 1800s, was "born of" bigotry against Catholics and therefore that the state's "no-aid" provision discriminates against religion in violation of the federal constitution.